Turboxray/HuXMPlay/HuXMPlayer example build/README.txt

        A batch file is included, go.bat, for windows command environment.
 The compiler PCEAS2 is also provided, but it's a windows build as well.
 The file output is main.pce.
 It's a binary rom file for the PC-Engine/Turbo- Grafx 16 machine.
-It can used with an emulator.
-Mednafen (PC/mac/linux) is highly recommended because of ita accuracy in timer and audio emulation.
+It can be used with an emulator.
+Mednafen (PC/mac/linux) is highly recommended because of its accuracy in timer and audio emulation.
       Other emulators might produced subpar audio performance (it's already a low playback rate with nearest neighbor scaling, and 5bit per waveform output).